aijose/CarND-Behavioral-Cloning/project_report.md

 #### 3. Creation of the Training Set & Training Process

-Without a joystick, manually generating new data by traveling through the track using mouse/keyboard controls was challenging.
+Without a joystick, manually generating new data by driving through the track using mouse/keyboard controls was challenging.
 Fortunately, there was some training data provided as part of the project and this was found to be adequate to train the model to